Quantifying and managing uncertainty in piecewise-deterministic Markov processes: Computing the CDF

 We note that this process can be also interpreted as a Markov chain on an extended graph.
 One would create $M$ copies of the original graph (on the nodes $\x^i_n$) with each route (or mode) $F_i$ represented as a separate ``layer'' and inter-layer transitions governed by $p_{ij}$'s. \Cref{fig:discrete} illustrates one such example with two modes and associated probabilities $p_{11}, p_{12}, p_{21},$ and $p_{22}$.
 In the special case of $K_i \equiv 1$ and $q_i \equiv 0$ for all $i \in \M$, the above equations for $u_i$'s are simply describing the {\em mean hitting time} for the set $Q \times \M$.
 However, we are interested in more general costs and would also like to compute the full CDFs $w_i(\x,s) = \PP(\J_i(\x) \leq s)$ for each $\J_i.$ It is easy to show that these functions must satisfy a recursive relationship

 with the initial and boundary conditions

 We will assume that the range of $s$ values of interest is $\mS = [0,S]$, where $S$ is some constant specified in advance.

-Based on the general properties of CDFs, all $w_i$'s are monotone non-decreasing and upper-semicontinuous in $s$.
+Based on the general properties of CDFs, all $w_i$'s are monotone non-decreasing and upper-semicontinuous \footnote{ In addition, the finite size of $X$ guarantees that all $w_i$'s are piecewise-constant in $s$.
+This can be used to construct a finite time algorithm for solving \eqref{eq:discCDF} exactly despite the fact that $s$ is a continuous variable.
+We do not include this algorithm here due to space constraints and to keep the focus on the continuous-time setting, where discretizing $s$ and approximating $w_i$'s is generally unavoidable.} in $s$.
 Moreover, the positivity of $K_i$'s ensures the explicit causality of this system: in \cref{eq:discCDF} each $w_i(\x, s)$ can only depend on $w_i(\x', s')$ if $s'<s$.
 Thus, the system can be solved in a single sweep (from the initial conditions at $s=0$, ``upward'' in $s$).

 Still, it can be useful to precompute $s_i^0(\x) = \inf \{ s \mid w_i(\x,s) > 0 \}$ and $w_i^0(\x) = w_i \left(\x, s_i^0(\x) \right)$ by computations on $X$ alone.
 Intuitively, $s_i^0(\x)$ can be thought of as the minimum attainable cost starting in mode $i$ at position $\x$, and $w_i^0(\x)$ is the probability of attaining said cost.
 It is easy to see that $s_i^0$ satisfies the recursive system: